jeffxtang/gmagent/README.md

 # Gmagent - A Llama Powered Gmail Agent

-This Gmagent app shows how to build a Gmail agent app powered by Llama 3.1 8B running locally via Ollama (for privacy concern since Gamgent is about your Gmail), starting with building from scratch a basic agent with custom tool calling natively supported in Llama 3.1.
-The goal is to cover all components of a production-ready agent app with a great user experience: intuitive, engaging, efficient and reliable.
+This Gmagent app shows how to build a Gmail agent app powered by Llama 3.1 8B running locally via Ollama (for privacy concern since Gamgent is about your Gmail).
+We'll start with building from scratch a basic agent with custom tool calling natively supported in Llama 3.1.
+The end goal is to cover all components of a production-ready agent app, acting as an assistant to your Gmail, with great user experience: intuitive, engaging, efficient and reliable.

-Currently you can ask Gmagent to:
+Currently implemented features of Gmagent include:
 * search for emails and attachments
+* get email detail
 * reply to a specific email
-*
+* forward an email
+* get summary of a PDF attachment
+* draft and send an email

 # Overview

-Email is an essential and one top killer app people use daily.
+Email is an essential and one top killer app people use every day.
 A recent [State of AI Agents](https://www.langchain.com/stateofaiagents) survey by LangChain finds that "The top use cases for agents include performing research and summarization (58%), followed by streamlining tasks for personal productivity or assistance (53.5%)."

 Andrew Ng wrote a 5-part [Agentic Design Patterns](https://www.deeplearning.ai/the-batch/how-agents-can-improve-llm-performance/) in March 2024 predicting "AI agent workflows will drive massive AI progress this year".

-Deloitte published in November 2024 a report [AI agents and multiagent systems](https://www2.deloitte.com/content/dam/Deloitte/us/Documents/consulting/us-ai-institute-generative-ai-agents-multiagent-systems.pdf) stating that "Through their ability to reason, plan, remember and act, AI agents address key limitations of typical language models." and "Executive leaders should make moves now to prepare for and embrace this next era of intelligent organizational transformation." - Enough big words for motivating understanding what a GenAI agent truly is and how to start building an agent app.
+Deloitte published in November 2024 a report [AI agents and multiagent systems](https://www2.deloitte.com/content/dam/Deloitte/us/Documents/consulting/us-ai-institute-generative-ai-agents-multiagent-systems.pdf) stating that "Through their ability to reason, plan, remember and act, AI agents address key limitations of typical language models." and "Executive leaders should make moves now to prepare for and embrace this next era of intelligent organizational transformation."

+In the Thanksgiving week, a new startup [/dev/agent](https://sdsa.ai/) building the next-gen OS for AI agents was on a spotlight.

+So what exactly is an AI agent and how to start building an agent app?

 ## What is an agent?

+The concept of agent is not new - in the 2010 3rd edition of Russell and Norvig's classic book Artificial Intelligence: A Modern Approach ("Modern" by 2010, two years before the deep learning revolution that started the truly modern AI), an agent is defined as "anything that can be viewed as perceiving its environment through sensors and acting upon that environment through actuators".
+These days, AI agent basically means LLM-powered agent - well, if we treat natural language understanding as a type of sensor, LLM agent is still a sub-category of the traditional agent.

-Lilien Weng in her popular June 2023 blog [LLM Powered Autonomous Agents](https://lilianweng.github.io/posts/2023-06-23-agent/) defines LLM-powered agent system to have four key components:
+Lilian Weng in her popular June 2023 blog [LLM Powered Autonomous Agents](https://lilianweng.github.io/posts/2023-06-23-agent/) defines LLM-powered agent system to have four key components:
  * Planning and Reflection: can break down large tasks into smaller ones; can do self-reflection over past actions and self improve;
  * Memory: can use contextual info and recall info over extended periods (for other components to use);
  * Tool Use: can understand what external APIs to use for info or action not built into LLMs;
  * Action: can actually run the tools.

-Andrew Ng describes four agentic design patterns:
+Andrew Ng describes four [agentic design patterns](https://www.deeplearning.ai/the-batch/how-agents-can-improve-llm-performance/) as:
 * Reflection
 * Planning
 * Tool calling
 * Multi-agent collaboration, where "memory" is mentioned: Each agent implements its own workflow, has its own memory (itself a rapidly evolving area in agentic technology: how can an agent remember enough of its past interactions to perform better on upcoming ones?)

-In Deloitte's report, AI agents are reasoning engines that can understand context, plan workflows, connect to external tools and data, and execute actions to achieve a defined goal.
+In Deloitte's [report](https://www2.deloitte.com/content/dam/Deloitte/us/Documents/consulting/us-ai-institute-generative-ai-agents-multiagent-systems.pdf), AI agents are reasoning engines that can understand context, plan workflows, connect to external tools and data, and execute actions to achieve a defined goal.

-Also in a November 2024 blog by Letta [The AI agents stack](https://www.letta.com/blog/ai-agents-stack), LLM powered agent is described as the combination of tools use, autonomous execution, and memory.
+In a November 2024 blog by Letta [The AI agents stack](https://www.letta.com/blog/ai-agents-stack), LLM powered agent is described as the combination of tools use, autonomous execution, and memory.

-In addition, Harrison Chase defines agent in the blog [What is an AI] agent(https://blog.langchain.dev/what-is-an-agent/) as "a system that uses an LLM to decide the control flow of an application."
+In addition, Harrison Chase defines agent in the blog [What is an AI agent](https://blog.langchain.dev/what-is-an-agent/) as "a system that uses an LLM to decide the control flow of an application."

+Yet another simple [summary](https://www.felicis.com/insight/the-agentic-web) by Felicis of what an agent does is that an agent expands LLMs to go from chat to act: an agent can pair with LLMs with external data, multi-step reasoning and planning, and act on user's behalf.

-If this seems too simple of a definition, a summary of all the above definitions would be: agents are systems that take a high-level task, use an LLM as a reasoning and planning engine, with the help of contextual info and long-term memory if needed, to decide what actions to take, reflect and improve on the actions, and eventually execute those actions to accomplish the task.
+All in all (see [Resources](#resources) for even more info), agents are systems that take a high-level task, use an LLM as a reasoning and planning engine, with the help of contextual info and long-term memory if needed, to decide what actions to take, reflect and improve on the actions, and eventually execute those actions to accomplish the task.

-If this seems too long of a definition, it's time to walk the walk, see the app in action, and do some coding.
+It's time to see an agent app in action and enjoy some coding.
 Below is a preview of the questions or requests one may ask Gmagent:

 # Example Asks to Gmagent